 Typically, we like to chop up cold avocados into chunks and serve it over the soup.
 The avocados act like ice cubes, cooling the soup and giving additional flavor.

 However, you don’t have to stick to just cheese and avocados.
-We like this chili with a dollop of sour cream, and sometimes we like to crumble up tortilla chips and sprinkle those over the top as well.
+We like this slow cooker chicken chili with a dollop of sour cream, and sometimes we like to crumble up tortilla chips and sprinkle those over the top as well.

 Also, this recipe is freezer friendly.
 You can prep it in advance, and then cook it on a busy day when you don’t want to work hard to pull dinner together.